Christianity and colonialism: Africa

 Although there were some earlier small-scale efforts, the major missionary activities from Europe and North America came late in the 19th century, during the Scramble for Africa.

 Christian evangelists were intimately involved in the colonial process in southern Africa.
 The missionaries discovered increasingly that the medical and educational services they could provide were highly welcome to Africans who were not responsive to theological appeals.
 When Christian missionaries came to Africa, some native peoples were very hostile and not accepting of the missionaries in Africa.
 During the Scramble for Africa, there was a realization that African regions had valuable resources from which Western culture could profit.
 Christianity was a disguise for Western colonization in those areas to take valuable resources from the native African land.
 Despite the rush to Africa for its goods, in the book A History of Africa by J.D.
 Fage, he states, "Mid-and late-nineteenth-century Europeans were generally convinced that their Christian, scientific and industrial society was intrinsically far superior to anything that Africa had produced."
 The exploitation of natural resources can contribute to the hostility of African natives towards European colonizers.
-Even though there were some Christian missionaries that went about colonizing the native Africans in unchristian ways there were some missionaries who were truly devoted to colonizing through peaceful means and truly thought that the people of Africa needed to be taught that Jesus was their Savior.
+Even though there were some Christian missionaries that went about colonizing the native Africans in unchristian ways, not showing qualities expected of a Christian, there were some missionaries who were truly devoted to colonizing through peaceful means and truly thought that the people of Africa needed to be taught that Jesus was their Savior.